 You’re Not Going to Lose 10 Pounds in 3 Days

 Of all the claims made by those that preach the benefits of the military diet, this one is the most nefarious.
-The general idea behind dieting is looking more healthy.
+The general idea behind dieting is looking and FEELING more healthy.
 For most this translates to getting leaner.
 Unfortunately most diets make claims based on the amount of weight you will lose, not on the amount of fat.

 Significantly cutting your calories for 3 days can cause weight loss, but the vast majority of it will NOT be fat.